IBM/wc-devops-utilities/README.md

 Commerce DevOps Utilities also can well support Commerce V9+ deploy on IBM Cloud Private, see [IBM Cloud Private](https://www.ibm.com/cloud/private)

 Commerce DevOps Utilities will be build and deploy as Docker container.
-It includes DeployController , DeploySlave and SupportContainer
+It includes DeployController, DeploySlave and SupportContainer

 Docker Image  |  Embed Assets  | Usage
 ------------- | -------------| -------------